JoakimMellonn/whisper_transcriber/README.md

 example_audio.mp3
 ```

 Now just wait for the magic to happen.
 The first time running the script, it will download the model, which can take some time.
-After that the process can take quite some time depending on the hardware (M1 Pro MacBook Pro took x minutes).
+After that the process can take quite some time depending on the hardware (M1 Pro MacBook Pro took 45 minutes before I gave up and a Windows computer with NVIDIA GPU took 30 seconds).